jibran-mohammad/jibran-mohammad/README.md

 I appeared in GATE and got 95 percentile.
 It enabled me to have a deep understanding of computer science in general.

-Mtech enabled me to see what it feels like to be a researcher.
-Got hands-on experience in research and improved my understanding of core computer science Subjects.

 Finally Excited to rejoin the industry!!

 You can reach me at jibran105@gmail.com